REVRBE/imgui-cheat-loader/README.md

   ❌ Add more customizations to the UI

+<h3>Ways to avoid database breaches</h3>

+Use a secure database password (it can be up to 128 characters - maybe even change it regularly) Use a reliable/secure web-hosting
+Add/make a script that notifies you with an mail to your personel/work mail-address when something fishy is going on in the database, so you can react quickly.
+If you really want to go all-in, then look up Cloudflare WAF

 <h3>Personal Note</h3>

 I don't know why, but instead of going to sleep I produced this.... :P